Paul Salopek

 Paul Salopek (born February 9, 1962) is an American journalist and writer raised in central Mexico.
 He is a two-time Pulitzer Prize winner.
 He has reported globally for the Chicago Tribune, Foreign Policy, The Atlantic, National Geographic magazine, and many other publications.

 In January 2013, Salopek founded the IRS-classified nonprofit organization Out of Eden Walk, originally projected to be a seven-year walk along one of the routes taken by early humans to migrate out of Africa.
-As of January 2025, the project is ongoing.
+As of December 2025, the project is ongoing.
 The transcontinental walking journey plans to cover 24,000 miles.
 In addition to public donations, Out of Eden Walk is partially funded by the National Geographic Society, the John S. and James L. Knight Foundation, the Robert R. McCormick Foundation, and the Abundance Foundation.

-Life
+Early life and education

 Salopek was born in Barstow, California.
-His father moved the family to Mexico when he was six, disillusioned with life in the United States after the assassinations of John F. Kennedy and Martin Luther King.
+His father moved the family to Mexico when he was six, disillusioned with life in the United States after the assassinations of John F. Kennedy and Martin Luther King Jr.

 Salopek received a degree in environmental biology from the University of California, Santa Barbara, in 1984.
 He has worked intermittently as a commercial fisherman, shrimp-fishing out of Carnarvon, Australia, and most recently with the scallop fleet out of New Bedford, Massachusetts, in 1991.
-His career in journalism began in 1985, when his motorcycle broke in Roswell, New Mexico, and he took a police-reporting job at the local newspaper to earn repair money.

 Career

+Salopek's career in journalism began in 1985, when his motorcycle broke in Roswell, New Mexico, and he took a police-reporting job at the local newspaper to earn repair money.

 Salopek reported for the Chicago Tribune from 1996 until 2009, writing about Africa, the Balkans, Central Asia, and the wars in Afghanistan and Iraq.
 He worked for National Geographic magazine from 1992 to 1995, visiting Chad, Sudan, Senegal, Niger, Mali, and Nigeria.
 The October 1995 cover story for National Geographic was Salopek's piece on Africa's mountain gorillas.
 He reported on U.S.–Mexico border issues for the El Paso Times.
 In 1990, he was Gannett News Service's bureau chief in Mexico City.

 In 1998, he won the Pulitzer Prize for Explanatory Reporting for two articles profiling the Human Genome Diversity Project.
 In 2001, he won the Pulitzer Prize for International Reporting for work covering Africa.
 Columbia University President George Rupp presented Salopek with the prize, "for his reporting on the political strife and disease epidemics ravaging Africa, witnessed firsthand as he traveled, sometimes by canoe, through rebel-controlled regions of the Congo".

 Salopek was a general-assignment reporter on the Chicago Tribunes metropolitan staff, reporting on immigration, the environment, and urban affairs.
 He spent several years as the Tribunes bureau chief in Johannesburg, South Africa.
 While on freelance assignment for National Geographic in Darfur, Sudan, he was ambushed and imprisoned for more than a month in 2006 by pro-government military forces.